 Two—you collect rich data and insights on how your employees work, giving you the information you need to improve your workplace for their specific needs.

 VergeSense’s meeting analytics and integrated smart sensors can improve the on-site work experience even more by releasing conference or huddle rooms that have been “ghosted” so they don’t get left unused.

 Calculating your employee-to-seat ratio isn’t a one time project, but an ongoing process .

 After a few months, you may realize that maybe you over calculated for individual work and after a month you realize your focus rooms are way underutilized.
 Or maybe you miscalculated how many members of your marketing department work on flexible schedules and you’ve found yourself with overbooked huddle rooms struggling to accommodate their team needs.
 Whatever you may learn from continuous monitoring, you always have the option to adjust your ratios to reflect the realities of your office space needs.

-Additionally, if there’s one thing we learned from the past year, it’s that flexibility is necessary for success in the modern world.
-By continuously monitoring your employee behavior using smart sensors and workplace analytics, you’ll be able to anticipate the ever changing needs of your workforce.
+Additionally, if there’s one thing we’ve learned, it’s that flexibility is necessary for success in the modern world.
+By continuously monitoring your employee behavior usingsmart sensors and workplace analytics, you’ll be able to anticipate the ever changing needs of your workforce.
 That way, you won’t be caught off guard if more and more employees begin shifting to remote or on-site work.
 As a rule, ongoing monitoring allows you to create the proactive workplace your employees deserve.

 Building an effective employee-to-seat ratio that stokes creativity and collaboration all comes down to how accurately you are able to monitor your workspace utilization and employee behavior.
 Without collecting these insights, you may find yourself struggling to create a truly efficient,equitable, and sustainable workplace for all of your employees, no matter how often they step foot into your office space.

 Ideal Meeting Room Sizes